 The Psychiatric-Mental Health Nurse Practitioner (PMHNP) concentration prepares an advanced practice nurse with skills in therapeutic interventions and introduces medication management with individuals, families, and groups across the lifespan.
 Graduates who complete the PMHNP concentration are eligible to sit for national certification as a Psychiatric-Mental Health Nurse Practitioner (across the lifespan).

-The Psychiatric-Mental Health Nurse Practitioner concentration is 4-6 semesters in length taking an average of 9-16 credits per semester.
-Both full-time and part-time studies are available.
+The Psychiatric-Mental Health Nurse Practitioner concentration is 4-6 semesters in length taking an average of 9-16 credits per semester and 6-8 semesters for students taking 6-9 credits per semester.
 A total of 53 credit hours is required for the Family Psychiatric-Mental Health Nurse Practitioner concentration.

 Required courses (53 credits):

 BIO 545 Advanced Pathophysiology (must be taken prior to starting clinical)

 NUR 601 Advanced Pharmacotherapeutics (must be taken prior to starting clinical)

 NUR 602 Advanced Health Assessment (must be taken prior to starting clinical)

 NUR 604 Nursing Research